EccoB/openenventorystack/README.md

 We use xip.io for this purpose which gives us back a DNS record containing our local Server-IP and enables to use subdomains.
 Means: openenventory.192.168.0.1.xip.io resolves to 192.168.0.1
 At your server, the nginxproxy uses the subdomain to forward internally to the openenventory container.
-The subdonmain name for openenevtory can be configured in the .env via DOMAIN_OE
+The subdonmain name for openenevtory can be configured in the .env via DOMAIN_OE - it is compatible with the jwilder/nginx-proxy docker-image.

 ## Advanced stuff:
 * You can create the database automatically at the _creation_ of the stack by putting into conf/mysql_dbases/ a corresponding .sql file (see there in the example)